scala/scala3/docs/docs/reference/contextual/derivation-macro.md

 example of deriving `Eq` instances and for simplicity we support a `Product` type e.g., a case class `Person`.
-The low-level method we will use to implement the `derived` method exploits quotes, splices of both expressions and types and the `scala.quoted.matching.summonExpr` method which is the equivalent of `summonFrom`.
+The low-level method we will use to implement the `derived` method exploits quotes, splices of both expressions and types and the `scala.quoted.Expr.summon` method which is the equivalent of `summonFrom`.
 The former is suitable for use in a quote context, used within macros.